-- (5) Exceptions to Monitoring Requirements - (5.7) A manufacturer may request Executive Officer approval to be exempt from monitoring a component if both of The OBD system is not required to monitor an electronic powertrain component/system if the following criteria are met when the ambient temperature is above 20 degrees Fahrenheit: (1) a malfunction of the component does not affect emissions during any reasonable driving condition, and (2) a malfunction of the component does not affect the diagnostic strategy for any other monitored component or system,-and (3) t the ambient temperature shall be is determined based on a temperature sensor monitored by the OBD system (e.g., IAT sensor).
+- (5) Exceptions to Monitoring Requirements - (5.7) A manufacturer may request Executive Officer approval to be exempt from monitoring a component if both of The OBD system is not required to monitor an electronic powertrain component/system if the following criteria are met when the ambient temperature is above 20 degrees Fahrenheit: (1) a malfunction of the component does not affect emissions during any reasonable driving condition. and (2) a malfunction of the component does not affect the diagnostic strategy for any other monitored component or system,-and (3) t the ambient temperature shall be is determined based on a temperature sensor monitored by the OBD system (e.g., IAT sensor).
 The manufacturer shall determine whether a component/system meets these criteria.
 If the Executive Officer reasonably believes that a manufacturer has incorrectly determined that a component/system meets these criteria, the Executive Officer shall require the manufacturer to provide emission and/or other diagnostic data showing that the component/system, when malfunctioning and installed in a suitable test vehicle, does not have an effect on emissions or other diagnostic strategies.
 The Executive Officer may request emission data for any reasonable driving condition at ambient temperatures above 20 degrees Fahrenheit.
-The Executive Officer shall approve the request upon determining that the manufacturor has submitted data and/or engineering evaluation that support these criteria. - (5.8) Whenever the requirements in section (e), (f), or (fg) of this regulation require a manufacturer to meet a specific phase-in schedule; manufacturers may use an alternate phase-in schedule in lieu of the required phase-in schedule if the alternate phase-in schedule provides for equivalent compliance volume as defined in section (c) except as specifically noted for the phase-in for the PM filter monitor in section (o)(8.2.1) - (5.8.1) Except as provided for in section (g)(5.8.3) below for the diesel NOx converting catalyst and NOx and PM sensor phase-ins and in section (e)(8.2.1) for the PM filter monitor phase-in, Mmanufacturers may use an alternate phase-in schedule in lieu of the required phase-in schedule set forth in sections (e), (f), or (g) if the alternate phase-in schedule provides for equivalent compliance volume as defined in section (c) except as specifically noted for the phase-in for the PM filter monitor in section (e)(8.2.1).
+The Executive Officer shall approve the request upon determining that the manufacturer has submitted data and/or engineering evaluation that support these criteria.

+- (5.8) Whenever the requirements in section (e) or (f) of this regulation require a manufacturer to meet a specific phase-in schedule, manufacturers may use an alternate phase-in schedule in lieu of the required phase-in schedule if the alternate phase-in schedule provides for equivalent compliance volume as defined in section (c) except as specifically noted for the phase-in for the PM filter monitor in section (o)(8.2.1) - (5.8.1) Manufacturers may use an alternate phase-in schedule in lieu of the required phase-in schedule if the alternate phase-in schedule provides for equivalent compliance volume as defined in section (c) except as specifically noted for the phase-in for the PM filter monitor in section (e)(8.2.1). - (h) Standardization Requirements.